 [14] Following receipt of the Port Dust Audit, and in accordance with Regulation 15 of the NESAQ, the Council installed an MMA-wide monitoring network between August and December 2018.
 The results confirmed that exceedances of the PM10 Standard were occurring, with three exceedances recorded at Whareroa Marae in late 2018 and two at De Havilland Way by 1 February 2019.
 There were 20 exceedances of the PM10 Standard in the first full year of monitoring.
-The standard with Regulation 15 of the NESAQ, the Council installed an MMA-wide monitoring network between August and December 2018.
-The results confirmed that exceedances of the PM10 Standard in the first full year of monitoring.
+The standard with Regulation 15 of the NESAQ, the Council installed an MMA-wide monitoring network between 2018 and December 2018.